tevose/SE-VRProject/README.md

 ## Using the application/ Future development

-For detailed instructions on using this application please see our user manual.
+For detailed instructions on running and using this application please see our user manual.